SakshiSiddhi0515/SakshiSiddhi0515/README.md

-- 🔭 I’m currently working on website development project including MEAN stack and deployment through AWS
+- 🔭 I’m currently working on E-commerce website development project including MEAN stack and deployment through AWS
 - 🌱 I’m currently learning foundational basics and advances of Amazon web service technologies
 - 👯 I’m looking to collaborate on any good scope full stack projects that involve robust backend technologies
-- 🤔 I’m looking for help with a learnig how to facilitate the UIUX approach in a software/application development
+- 🤔 I’m looking for help with a learning how to facilitate the UIUX approach in a software/application development
 - 📫 How to reach me **ss.pekhale2000@gmail.com**

 <h3 align="left">Connect with me:</h3>